-Going beyond the facts and figures, what pierces the conscience further is the constant insecurity that has grown into women and seeped in, to form an inherent bundle of fear.
-Her fear lives in the way she dresses, the way she sits and the way she walks.
-It is every woman’s right to feel safe and trust her space.
-How has that come to be regarded as luxury?
-Durga strives to create a world that just lets her be.
+Sexual Harassment is any unsolicited stare, glare, whistle, touch or any act that makes a woman feel sexually violated.
+Every second there are 1000s and 10s of 1000s of women who experience various forms of sexual harassment.
+Going beyond the facts and figures, what pierces the conscience further is the constant insecurity that has seeped into women, the inherent bundle of fear.
+A woman’s fear reflects on the way she dresses, in the way she sits and the way she walks.
+But isn’t it every woman’s right to feel safe and trust her space?
+How has that come to be regarded as a luxury?

-Unlike the west, Indian girls are not educated with deterrence skills, nor exposed to the concept of sexual harassment in form of free discussions.
+Unlike in the West, Indian girls are neither educated with deterrence skills nor exposed to the concept of sexual harassment in the form of free discussions.
 A girl’s issue is hardly ever received with respect.
 At best, she is made to dismiss it saying ‘boys will be boys’!
-At worst, the blame shifts to the victim herself.
-‘Why did you smile and talk to him, surely it’s your fault!'
-Durga listens to her instead.
+At worst, the blame shifts on the victim herself.
+‘Why did you smile and talk to him, surely it’s your fault!’